ronmurphy/TheLongNights/docs/FPS_COUNTER_INTEGRATION.md

   ```

 #### 2. **src/App.js**
-- Exposed VoxelWorld instance as `window.voxelWorld` for electron menu access:
+- Exposed The Long Nights instance as `window.voxelWorld` for electron menu access:
   ```javascript
   window['voxelWorld'] = app; // Also expose as voxelWorld for electron menu
   ```